 To learn about all the amazing initiatives of World Wildlife Fund, please visit: http://www.wwf.ca/

 Fetch & Releash is a rescue organization created to help dogs find their forever homes.
-Founded in April of 2016 and run by a group of dedicated volunteers, they have already taken in 50 dogs and found homes for more than 40 of them, including Poppy, our newest furry family member.
+Founded in April of 2016 and run by a group of dedicated volunteers, they have taken in and found homes for hundreds of dogs, including Poppy, who joined our family in 2016.

 To learn more about Fetch & Releash and all the amazing dogs waiting for their forever homes, please visit: http://www.fetchandreleash.ca/